robosoft-ai/SMACC/README.md

 <p align="center">
 <img src="https://github.com/reelrbtx/SMACC/blob/master/documentation/SMACC-Containers-3.jpg"  width="450" align="center"/>
 </p>

-## ROS Integration

-* ***Intensive use of ROS Action***.
-SMACC translates Action server events (Result callbacks, Feedback callbacks, etc.) into statechart events.
-To learn more about this, check the sections Shared Resources and SMACC Architecture.
-* ***Powerful access to ROS Parameters***.
-Each SMACC state automatically creates a ros::NodeHandle automatically named according to the SMACC state hierarchy (see more in section Usage Examples - Ros parameters)
-* ***ROS Navigation built-in funcionality***.
-SMACC extends the ROS navigation stack in a high level way.
-It provides specialized navigation planners (for the ROS Navigation Stack) that navigate only using pure spinning motions and straight motions.
-Implements some mechanism to perform motions recording the path and undoing them later.
-These can be very useful in some industrial applications where the knowledge or certainty on the environment is higher (ros planners are focused on cluttered and dynamic environments).

 ## Internal Architecture
 SMACC State Machines are boost::statechart AsynchronousStateMachines that can work in a multi-threaded application.
 In SMACC State Machines are two main components that work concurrently in two different threads: